-Sonnet dishwashing liquid is my favorite because it is made from certified organic plants, 100% biodegradable, and contains no petrochemical or GMO ingredients, and has no preservatives.
-Best of all it leaves no residue and is gentle on hands!
+Sonnet dishwashing liquid is my favorite because it is made from certified organic plants, 100% biodegradable, contains no petrochemical or GMO ingredients, and has no preservatives.
+Best of all it works great on greasy dishes, leaves no residue, and is gentle on hands!

 Other Good Options For Non Toxic Dish Soap